Apidcloud/scarlett-watson/README.md

 Live Demo:
 - [Vercel](https://scarlett-watson.vercel.app/)

 Should work even in smartphones.
-Tested with Firefox and Google Chrome.
-Safari doesn't seem to handle the microphone permissions very well though.
+Tested with Firefox, Chromium-based browsers (Chrome and Brave), and Safari.

 This example connects directly from your browser to the IBM Watson Cloud Speech to Text service and shows its output with [Scarlett's WebGL Framework](https://github.com/scarlettgamestudio/scarlett-framework) (MSDF) BMFont Text Rendering.

 ## Basic Setup (without Speech to Text)

-1. Install NodeJS (10.x or higher)
+1. Install NodeJS (22.x or higher)
 2. Fork and clone the repo
 3. Install Yarn globally with `$ npm i -g yarn` or download it at their [website](https://yarnpkg.com/en/docs/install)
 4. `$ yarn` in the repo directory to install dependencies